 - Bergamot has been found to significantly reduce stress levels, done by a study on rats.
 It’s found to be very calming, and can even reduce blood pressure!

-- Jasmine The smell alone of Jasmine has been claimed to be “as calming as Valium”.
+- Jasmine The smell alone of Jasmine has been to be “as calming as Valium”.
 It was used in the past to help with insomnia as well.